 The interrupt latches are assigned to addresses $003C_H$ and $003D_H$ in the SFR.
-Each latch can be cleared to "0" individually by an instruction; however, the read-modify-write instruction such as bit manipulation or operation instructions cannot be used.
+Each latch can be cleared to "0" individually by an instruction; however, the read-modify-write instruction such as bit manipulation or operation instructions cannot be used (Do not clear the IL_2 for a watchdog timer interrupt to "0").
 Thus, interrupt requests can be cancelled and initialized by the program.
 Note that interrupt latches cannot be set to "1" by any instruction.

 The contents of interrupt latches can be read out by an instruction.
 Therefore, testing interrupt requests by software is possible.